-- The donor makes a gift of cash or property to the College.
+- The donor makes a gift of cash or property to the University.

 - The Mount contracts with the donor to pay her, him, or others fixed guaranteed annual payments for life.
 We calculate the amount using the donor's age and current interest rates.